Clarkston, Pullman set to join Greater Spokane League

 League realignment is hitting the Inland Northwest.

-Clarkston and Pullman are set to join the new 2A Greater Spokane League next year after its current conference, the Great Northern League, will dissolve after this spring, Greyhounds athletic director Chris Franklin confirmed Tuesday.
+Clarkston and Pullman are set to join the new 2A Greater Spokane League next year as their current conference, the Great Northern League, will dissolve after this spring, Greyhounds athletic director Chris Franklin and Bantams athletic director Shannon Wilson confirmed Tuesday.

 Pullman Radio was the first to report the move.